 Types of Air Filters

 There are many different types and sizes of filters, including washable and disposable.
-Information about your system’s filter requirements can be found in the owner’s manual, directions located on the unit, or online, and you can bring your old filter with you when buying a new one.
+Information about your system’s filter requirements can be found in the owner’s manual, directions located on the unit, or online.
+You can also bring your old filter with you when buying a new one.

-The other option is to just use longer lasting filters and leave the filter changes to us.
+The other option is to use longer-lasting filters and leave the filter changes to us.
 It’s something we take care of during service calls and seasonal maintenance anyway!

 Washable Filters

-While there are many brands that offer washable filters, these are not as effective at filtering smaller particles.
-Plus, they’re expensive on the front end (because they’re designed to last several years) and homeowner’s get tired of taking them out to clean several times a year.
+While many brands offer washable filters, these are not as effective at filtering smaller particles.
+Plus, they’re expensive on the front end (because they’re designed to last several years) and homeowners get tired of taking them out to clean several times a year.
 That’s why we recommend disposable filters that are regularly replaced.

 One-Inch Disposable Filters